 Tarragon is a culinary herb that originated in Western Asia and Siberia.
 It’s a perennial plant with growing patterns like grass.
 Tarragon has also been used to improve appetite, soothe digestive problems, tooth pain, and reduce water retention.
-The skinny leaves of the French variety of Tarragon are aromatically intense and flavorful.
+The skinny leaves of the French variety of Tarragon are aromatically intense and flavourful.

 It’s a popularly used herb in France where many dishes depend on it.
-It has a slightly bittersweet taste with a light almost licorice taste that works well with dishes such as omelets, fish, and chicken.
+It has a slightly bittersweet taste with a light almost licorices taste that works well with dishes such as omelets, fish, and chicken.
 It’s a key element used in béarnaise sauce.
-But if you are out of tarragon or if you’re one of those folks who just doesn’t care for the licorice taste of tarragon, one of these best tarragon substitutes should do the trick.
+But if you are out of tarragon or if you’re one of those folks who just doesn’t care for the licorices taste of tarragon, one of these best tarragon substitutes should do the trick.

 Our other substitutes ideas: